Classical solutions of the Backward PIDE for Markov Modulated Marked Point Processes and Applications to CAT Bonds: Introduction

-To overcome problems of this type we apply a change of measure argument: we start from a reference probability space supporting a Brownian motion and an exogenous Poisson random measure $N(\ud t, \ud u)$ and we revert to the case where the compensating measure of $N$ is stochastic by changing probability.
-It turns out that, in the reference probability setting, the hypotheses of \citet{bib:pham-98} are satisfied for the extended process $(X, \xi)$, where $\xi$ is the martingale density of the measure change.
-Using Bayes formula and the results of \citet{bib:pham-98} we then obtain that $v$ is the unique viscosity solution of the backward PIDE associated with the operator $\mathcal L$, and a fixed point argument is used to conclude that $v$ is indeed a classical solution of that equation.
+The goal of this paper is therefore, to extend the results of \citet[Section~5]{bib:pham-98} to the more general situation where the multidimensional jump-diffusion process $X$ may have a pure jump component, and to weaken the regularity assumptions on the integral part of the generator $\mathcal{L}$ of $X$, so to include the case where the jumps of $X$ are described by a random measure with Markov modulated compensator.
+Our approach is based on a change of measure argument: loosely speaking we start from a reference probability space where the local characteristics of $L$ are deterministic and we revert to the original model by changing probability.
+We consider the extended state process given by the pair $(X, \xi)$, where $\xi$ is the martingale density of the measure change.
+Under the reference probability, the new state process falls under the {\em viscosity} modeling framework of \citet{bib:pham-98}.
+Using Bayes formula and the results of \citet{bib:pham-98} we then obtain that $v$ is the unique viscosity solution of the backward PIDE associated with the operator $\mathcal L$.
+Finally, in order to show that $v$ is also a classical solution, weneed to apply a fixed point argument.

 The reminder of the paper is organized as follows.
 In Section \ref{sec:pb} we introduce the problem and the main assumptions.
+In Section~\ref{sec:CAT} we discuss the pricing and hedging of CAT bonds.
 In Section \ref{sec:change} we construct the process $X$ via change of measure.
 Finally, we prove existence and uniqueness for the solution to the backward PIDE in Section \ref{sec:theorem}.